smoores-dev/storyteller/docs/docs/how-it-works/the-algorithm.md

 an audiobook chapter and providing a list of words from the book that don't exist in the English dictionary as hints.

-## Step 3: Produce the synced book
+## Step 3: Produce the aligned book

 The final step is to take the transcriptions from Whisper and actually align them with the text from the ebook.

 ### Finding the chapter in the transcription

-The first challenge we face in the synchronization system is that audiobooks are not 1:1 audio representations of ebooks.
+The first challenge we face in the alignment system is that audiobooks are not 1:1 audio representations of ebooks.
 There is often some audio-only introduction from the narrator and/or publishing company, tables of contents are skipped, and forewards and other pre-story content is often skipped or read _after_ the story, rather than before.

 This means that Storyteller can't assume that the chapters in the ebook are in order in the audiobook, or even represented at all.
 To work around this, for